simtex-dev/engine/README.md

 # simtex

-simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple `.env` file.
+simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple `.json` file.